abougouffa/one-tab-per-project/README.md

    0.9.0), call it on the current project.
 4. Return the directory name of the project's root.
 When DIR isn't part of any project, returns nil.

+#### `(otpp-detach-buffer-to-tab BUFFER)`

+Create or switch to the tab corresponding to the project of BUFFER.
+When called with the a prefix, it asks for the buffer.

 #### `(otpp-change-tab-root-dir DIR &optional TAB-NUMBER)`